MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/04function/01define-and-call.md

 `return` is same as the `return` command in Minecraft, both used to return the returned value of the function.
 It’s grammar is `return expression;`, `expression` is an expression, it’s value is the returned value of the function.

-If a function defined the type of the returned value, then each branch of it must have `return` sentence, so the function must would return a value.
-And the value that `return` sentence returned must have the same type as the type of return value of the function, or the subtype of the returned value’s type.
+If a function defined the type of the returned value, then each branch of it must have `return` statement, so the function must would return a value.
+And the value that `return` statement returned must have the same type as the type of return value of the function, or the subtype of the returned value’s type.

 If a function haven’t defined the return value’s type, then the default is `void`, which won’t return any value.
 Now, `return` statement is still available, but its grammar becomes `return;`, without any expression.
 Its function is stop the function immediately.